Efficient Federated Conformal Prediction with Group-Conditional Guarantee: Group-Conditional Federated Conformal Prediction (GC-FCP)

 \subsection{Group-Conditional Federated Conformal Prediction}

 The previous subsection focused on a centralized version of GC-FCP, which solves problem \eqref{eq:gcfcp_augqr} using the calibration scores pooled from all clients.
-To mitigate the communication and computational overhead associated with this approach, we now introduce GC-FCP, a novel distributed protocol that replaces the full calibration dataset with small group-stratified coresets.
-As summarized in Table~\ref{tab:complexity}, this protocol reduces the communication load and enables a more efficient server-side optimization (whenever $n \gg \delta$).
+To mitigate the communication and computational overhead associated with this approach, we now introduce GC-FCP, a distributed protocol that replaces the full calibration dataset with mergeable atom-based coresets.
+As summarized in Table~\ref{tab:complexity}, this protocol reduces the communication load and enables a more efficient server-side optimization in conditions to be elaborated.

 GC-FCP starts by applying a coreset construction based on T-Digest \citep{dunning2019computing}, which is a sketching algorithm for computing approximations of quantiles, and is elaborated in the sequel.
 The sketches produced by T-Digest are then used to solve the optimization problem \eqref{eq:gcfcp_augqr} at the central server.
 While T-Digest was also used by FCP \citep{lu2023federated}, GC-FCP must additionally account for the structure of the groups in the set $\mathcal{G}$, producing stratified structures (see Fig.~\ref{fig:atom_illustration}).